When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 The truth is that PureVPN has plenty of servers around the world.
 That said, our PureVPN review wouldn't be complete without inspecting its server network, which you can learn more about just below.

 All that comes in handy once you start using PureVPN's software.
-On top of that, you can sort the server list based on different types.
-You get to choose P2P servers for file sharing, Quantum-resistant (for added security), enabling port forwarding, and virtual options.
+On top of that, you can sort the server list by type.
+You get to choose P2P servers for file sharing, 'Quantum-resistant' (for added security), enabling port forwarding, and virtual options.
 This way, you get precisely what you need.

 Does PureVPN Use Virtual Server Locations?